Showing Collections: 1 - 30 of 132

 Collection relates primarily to Albert F. Murray's career and includes information about his early years working on radio-controlled torpedoes and later his work with the development of television.
 The material related to television is one of the stronger portions of the collection and includes many photographs, patents, schematics, a chronological history of RCA-Victor, and numerous journal and newspaper articles.

 This collection contains the records of the American Political Science Association.
 These records are unprocessed, please ask staff for assistance.
+The American Political Science Association website was added to the collection in 2023.

 The records of the American Veterans Committee document the organization's 60-year history advocating for peace and social justice.
 This collection contains a wide variety of formats, including correspondence, minutes, newspapers and newsletters, programs, official statements and testimonies, reports, membership data, legal documents, financial statements, photographs, audio reels, and artifacts.